itsshuvo/CodeDNA-Biomorphic-Code-Visualization-Engine/README.md

 The final organism is embedded into an HTML interface, making it accessible through a web browser without additional dependencies.

+More methods → More tentacles or external extensions Larger program body → Bigger and more complex main structure More loops → Increased motion or repeating orbit-like elements More conditional statements → Additional branching features Deep nesting → More distorted or mutated internal structure Higher comment density → Smoother and more stable appearance

 ---

 ## 6. Required Tools and Technologies